-The Noryangjin Fish Market is a large and vibrant fish and seafood center located in the Noryangjin-dong neighborhood near the 63 Building and Han River.
+The Noryangjin Fish Market is a large and vibrant fish and seafood center located in the Noryangjin-dong neighborhood near 63 Square (63 Building) and Han River.
 The market is open 24 hours a day but is at its best early in the morning during the auctions when the market comes alive with amazing and interesting seafood.
 The official name is Noryangjin Fisheries Wholesale Market.

 If it swims in the ocean and it’s edible, chances are you will find it for sale here by some 700 vendors.
 You can see the fresh catch of the day before it ends up on the tables of restaurants throughout Seoul.